-- 1. Navigate to https://go.netgate.com/support/login - 2.
+- 1. Navigate to the Netgate TAC page - 2.
 Log in with an existing account using an email address and password, or register a new account using the Sign Up button and following the prompts - 3.
 Create a new support request with the following properties: